 A true hybrid mattress must have a coil base with at least 2 inches of latex foam on top.
 Many companies out there will try to sell their mattress as a “hybrid” because it is made with two or more materials but double-check that they have met the true standard.

 Spring mattresses will generally have a comfort layer, a core support structure, and a base layer.
 There’s latex foam in the comfort layer and the base layer.
 The springs form the core support in the middle.
-If your mattress is using a variety of materials, there might even be a transition layer of firm foam in between the comfort layer and the core support structure to add cushioning from the “innerspring” part of your latex hybrid.
+If your mattress uses a variety of materials, there might even be a transition layer of firm foam between the comfort layer and the core support structure to add cushioning from the “innerspring” part of your latex hybrid.

 Keep in mind that the updated models for latex spring mattresses today use a pocketed coil style so they feel much more comfortable than traditional innerspring mattresses.
 You can find a luxurious option that combines all the benefits you’re looking for with a latex mattress plus the added structure of springs.
 I’ll talk more about those options later.

 The attraction of spring mattresses is that you get the comfort layers that latex or foam can bring without sacrificing the bounciness of an innerspring mattress.
 The downside is that finding natural or organic innerspring mattresses is usually a little more difficult.
 The beds also tend to be heavy because of the variety of materials.
 This can make transportation/delivery difficult.